i. There are various types of emotions a trader feels during trading and they need to learn to deal with them.

 The very first thing you need to understand is that every emotion you feel is interconnected to each other.
 So, if you keep yourself disciplined enough to follow your trading plan, the chances are that you won’t get affected by this fear.

 So even if you miss one trade today, you will get another chance soon.
 But if you mess up with your entry, then it may be disastrous for your account.

 Fear of losing a trade

-Always remember that ever trader has incurred a loss and losses cannot be avoided as it is a part of success in forex trading.
+Always remember that every trader has incurred a loss and losses cannot be avoided as it is a part of success in forex trading.

-Now, if these emotions are not taken care of, it can worsen your conditions.
+Now, if these emotions are not taken care of, it can worsen your condition.
 So whenever such things happen to you take a short break from trading and let your mind get through it.

 As a secular psychological concept, greed is an inordinate desire to acquire or possess more than one needs.

 In terms of trading, greed occurs when getting into a trade, and that turns out to be profitable, you add unnecessary entries on that particular trade so that you earn more profit.

 This happens because greed is not letting you take the profit in a desire of making more profit.
 This later goes against you and makes you lose the profit which you should have earned.

-Greed is the biggest enemy of an individual in any business they do but in terms of forex its the account killer.
+Greed is the biggest enemy of an individual in any business they do but in terms of forex, it's the account killer.

 How to deal with greed?

-We still remember our early trading days, when we used to make good profits trading with our plan.
-But we used to get greedy thinking about the get rich quick scheme and often lost my accounts.
+I still remember my early trading days, when I used to make good profits trading with my plan.
+But I used to get greedy thinking about the get rich quick scheme and often lost my accounts.